Click on any of the following links for information:

 A student may not use more than 8 credits of the same course work between a double major or a major and a minor.
 This limit does not pertain to cognate requirements.

-All course substitutions intended to meet Integrative General Education requirements must be approved by the student’s advisor and the registrar, in consultation with the Director of Integrative General Education.
+All course substitutions intended to meet Northwestern Core requirements must be approved by the student’s advisor and the registrar, in consultation with the Director of the Northwestern Core.
 All student course substitutions intended to meet the requirements of a major or minor must receive the written approval of the student, the faculty adviser, the department chairperson, and the registrar.
 The written approval must be filed with the registrar before the start of the student’s last term prior to graduation.
 Forms for these course substitutions are available in the registrar’s office.

 Northwestern’s academic calendar consists of two 16-week terms.